awemany/BitcoinUnlimited/doc/build-windows-mingw.md

 mingw32-make -j4
 ```

-NOTE: consider using -j switch with mingw32-make to speed up compilation process.
-On a quad core -j4 or -j5 should give the best results.
+NOTE: consider using `-j` switch with `mingw32-make` to speed up compilation process.
+On a quad core `-j4` or `-j5` should give the best results.

 then

-make a BOOST_ROOT environment variable.  best to place it in your mysys.bat file which should
+make a `BOOST_ROOT` environment variable.  best to place it in your `msys.bat` file which should
 be on your desktop now.  that way it's there whenever you start up the shell.
-Enter the following in the mysys shell or add it to the top (after the comment section) of the mysys.bat file.
+Enter the following in the msys shell or add it to the top (after the comment section) of the `msys.bat` file.

 ```
 set BOOST_ROOT=/c/deps/boost_1_61_0
 ```

-Build bitcoin
+Build Bitcoin
 -------------

-From the mysys shell prompt cd to the root of the source code directory
+From the `msys` shell prompt `cd` to the root of the source code directory
 and type the following command (for example, cd c:/bitcoin and NOT c:/bitcoin/src):

 ```
 ./autogen.sh
 ```

-Once autogen completes, from the mysys shell prompt enter the following:
+Once autogen completes, from the msys shell prompt enter the following:

 ```
 CPPFLAGS="-I/c/deps/db-4.8.30.NC/build_unix \